lesleslie/starlette-async-jinja/README.md

 ## Using Template Partials with `render_block`

-In traditional Jinja2, macros are commonly used for reusable components.
-However, macros don't work properly in async templates.
-The `render_block` feature provides a more powerful alternative, inspired by [jinja_partials](https://github.com/mikeckennedy/jinja_partials).
+The `render_block` feature allows you to render entire template files as reusable components, inspired by [jinja_partials](https://github.com/mikeckennedy/jinja_partials).
+This is especially useful for creating modular template components.

 ### Component Templates